FlowingCode/RecurrentScheduleField/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.flowingcode.vaadin.addons/date-time-range-picker-addon)](https://mvnrepository.com/artifact/com.flowingcode.vaadin.addons/date-time-range-picker-addon)
 [![Javadoc](https://img.shields.io/badge/javadoc-00b4f0)](https://javadoc.flowingcode.com/artifact/com.flowingcode.vaadin.addons/date-time-range-picker-addon)

-# Date Time Range Picker Add-on for Vaadin 24
+# Date Time Range Picker Add-on

-A component to create [Time Intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) (_a time period defined by start and end points_) constrained by a time frame.
+A Vaadin 24 component for creating and managing [time intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) (_a time period defined by start and end points_) within a defined date and time range.

-You use the UI to define time and date ranges in which the time intervals should be created, and then call the API to operate them.
+Includes a UI to define time and date ranges along with an API to query the intervals.

-As an example, you could set it to create an interval **every weekend** from **8:30 to 12:30 AM** between the **1st and 15th of May 2025**.<br>Then, you can make the following queries:
+As an example, you could define an interval to happen **every weekend** from **8:30 to 12:30 AM** between the **1st and 15th of May 2025**.<br>Then, use the returned object to make the following queries:

 1. How many intervals will be created?
 (4)
 2. Starting from today, when will the next interval occur?